-A student who is absent without valid excuse (doctor's note, etc.) for four or more days or parts of days within a four week period or is absent without valid excuse for ten or more days or parts of days within a semester can receive a failing grade and be retained at that grade level.
+A student is considered truant when absent from the classroom without the knowledge of either the school or the parent or if the parent does not compel the student to attend school.
+A student who is absent without valid excuse (doctor's note, etc.) for four or more days or parts of days within a four week period or is absent without valid excuse for ten or more days or parts of days within a semester will receive a failing grade and be retained at that grade level.
 In either case, the student is considered truant from school and must be reported to the District Attorney's Office according to Title 10 of the Oklahoma Statutes (70-10-106).
-If you have any questions concerning this matter, please contact the school counselor.